 Discover Home Equity Loans offers loan amounts from $35,000-$150,000.
 So in this scenario, you can borrow $35,000-$135,000.
 In some cases you can borrow up to 95% CLTV, but the loan amount is capped at $80,000.

-Moreover, Discover Home Equity Loans offers rates as low as 4.99%*, and repayment terms of 10, 12, 15 and 20 years.
-In addition, there are no origination fees, closing costs or prepayment penalties.
+Moreover, Discover Home Equity Loans offers rates as low as 5.49%*, and repayment terms of 10, 12, 15 and 20 years.
+In addition, Discover does not charge application, origination, or appraisal fees, and no cash is required at closing.
 Home equity loans can also be up to 100% tax deductible, but you should speak with your tax professional to learn more.